Learning from birth

 Australian state, territory and local governments support early childhood educators to build their skills and qualifications through these key plans:

-The National Quality Framework (NQF) aims to raise quality in early childhood education and care services, and also to help services keep getting better at what they do.
+- The National Quality Framework (NQF) aims to raise quality in early childhood education and care services.
+It also aims to encourage services to continually improve what they do.

 Some states and territories have also developed their own early years workforce strategies.